 - Read the paper presented at the American Society for Engineering Education (ASEE) conference in June 2020.

 Phase III: The Community College STEM Pathway: A Study of Women in Engineering and Computer Science is funded by the Northrop Grumman Foundation.
-Based on the findings from our Phase II research, SWE is developing programming aimed at exposing community college women in ECS majors to women engineers and technologists in the university and industry sectors.
+Based on the findings from our Phase II research, SWE developed programming aimed at exposing community college women in ECS majors to women engineers and technologists in the university and industry sectors.
 SWE believes that supporting the development of collegiate, professional, and industry networks among women in these fields will increase community college women’s retention in ECS programs, resulting in higher transfer into four-year university ECS programs, more ECS women graduates, and greater gender diversity in engineering and technology professions.
-To study this, SWE will be hosting six networking events – three in Spring 2021 and three in Fall 2021 – to expose community college women in STEM to women engineers and engineering students, and analyzing survey and interview data of students who attend the events.
+To study this, SWE hosted six networking events – three in Spring 2021 and three in Fall 2021 – to expose community college women in STEM to women engineers and engineering students, and analyzing survey and interview data of students who attend the events.